 Introduction

-This book aims to describe a superior approach to build heavily asynchronous and distributed applications based on the actor model.
+This book aims to describe a superior approach to build heavily asynchronous and distributed applications based on the actor model using the elfo framework.

 Goals

-- Provide built-in support of exposing log events, dumps, metrics, and trace events.
+• Offer built-in support for exposing log events, dumps, metrics, and trace events.

 Non-goals